jkeefe/workshops/module-build-a-chatbot/README.md

 - Go to [rundexter.com](http://rundexter.com)
 - Make an account
 - Click "Make your first bot" button (or something similar)
-- Enter your email
+- Enter your info
 - Pick a password
-- Click "Signup"
+- Click "Sign up for free"
-- Click the blue "+ New Bot" button.
+- Click the green "+" button.
-- Name it as you wish (but don't use quotes or apostrophes)
-- For template, Click "Blank Project"
+- For theme, Click "Blank Project"
 - Click "Create Bot"
-- Clear out what appeaers (we'll start from scratch for real)
+- Clear out what appears in the center window (we'll start from scratch for real)

 ## Basics